VanditGupta/MelodyVisionV2/CONTRIBUTING.md

-# Contributing to MelodyVision Project
+# Contributing to SightSync Project

-We welcome contributions to the MelodyVision project.
+We welcome contributions to the SightSync project.
 This document provides guidelines and instructions for contributing.

 ## How to Contribute

 1. **Fork the Repository**
-   - Fork the MelodyVision repository on GitHub.
+   - Fork the SightSync repository on GitHub.

 2. **Clone the Forked Repository**
    - Clone your forked repository to your local machine.